 Teen learning disabilities can affect school performance.
 They can even prompt teens to drop out of school.
 However, it is relatively low-cost to help teens with learning disabilities learn how to cope with them.

-- 35 percent of teenagers with learning disabilities do not finish high school
+• 19% of teenagers with learning disabilities drop out of high school

 Teenage learning disabilities can affect the way a teen does a job for the rest of his or her life.
 Without learning the skills necessary to overcome the disability, a teen may find that he or she has lifelong trouble getting and maintaining employment.